Myalgic encephalomyelitis

 Differential diagnosis

-ME is diagnosed following careful assessment of history and examination, and exclusion of other possible causes of the presenting symptoms.
+Back to contentsME/CFS is diagnosed following careful assessment of history and examination, and exclusion of other possible causes of the presenting symptoms.
 There are currently no blood or other diagnostic tests available.

 The differential diagnoses are many and varied.
 They will vary from patient to patient, depending on the initial presentation.
 See also the separate Fatigue and TATT article.
 The differential diagnoses include:

-Hypothyroidism, diabetes and anaemia should be considered as causes of fatigue.
+Hypothyroidism, diabetes, and anaemia should be considered as causes of fatigue.

 Systemic lupus erythematosus, rheumatoid arthritis and inflammatory bowel disease should be considered as causes of arthralgia.